Chelston

 Chelston, also Chelstone or Chakunkula, is a neighborhood in Zambia's capital city, Lusaka.
+Before the 1960s Chelstone was a separate town until it was annexed into the greater city of Lusaka.

 Location

-Chelston is approximately 13 km, by road, northeast of downtown Lusaka, north of the highway (T4; Great East Road), between Lusaka and Chipata.
+Chelston is on the Great East Road, approximately 13 km, by road, northeast of downtown Lusaka.
 To Chelston's west are the neighbourhoods of Munali and Kamanga.
-To the south is the T4 Highway.
+To the south is the Great East Road and across it is the neighbourhood of Avondale.
 To the east is the Airport Road, leading to Kenneth Kaunda International Airport (KKIA).
 To the north is the swamp that lies west of KKIA.
 The geographical coordinates of Chelston are: 15°21'57.0"S, 28°23'07.0"E (Latitude:-15.365823; Longitude:28.385265).